nordic-institute/X-Road/doc/DataModels/dm-cs_x-road_central_server_configuration_data_model.md

 This section describes the general mechanism for storing the history of the database tables.
 All the history-aware tables have an associated trigger update_history that records all the modifications to data.
 All the tables of central database are history-aware, except for

 - history,
-- distributed_files,
-- schema_migrations,
-- databasechangelog and
+- distributed_files and
-- dabasechangeloglock
+- schema_migrations

 When a row is created, updated or deleted in one of the history-aware tables, the trigger update_history is activated and invokes the stored procedure add_history_rows.
 For each changed column, add_history_rows inserts a row into the history table.
 The details of the stored procedures are described in section 1.9.